bbauska/Coursera-Bootstrap/readme.md

 And then if you fill in this information and keep click on sign in, the sign in process should be initiated.

-At this moment we don\'t have a server for this to work, but I\'m just showing you in Bootstrap how you would create a form like this.
+At this moment we don&apos;t have a server for this to work, but I&apos;m just showing you in Bootstrap how you would create a form like this.

-I\'m sure you have seen things like these on many websites where when you click on a login button something like this with the form pops up on the screen and expects you to type in the information.
+I&apos;m sure you have seen things like these on many websites where when you click on a login button something like this with the form pops up on the screen and expects you to type in the information.

-Now you\'ll see how you can leverage models to display information overlaying your web page.
+Now you&apos;ll see how you can leverage models to display information overlaying your web page.

 With this we complete this exercise.